 This produces a reorganized hand where the best playable train is already highlighted and ready for the next move.

-The first version of my code was a bit naive.
+The first version of my code was a bit naive, but it was a great thought exercise.
 Overall, these sorts of combinatorial search problems are really fun to think about.
 And I think I found a better way to solve the question of "What is the longest sequence of dominoes I can play right now?" on the second try.
-You can see it in action, in my Mexican Train Dominoes game built with React-Three-Fiber.
+You can see it in action in my Mexican Train Dominoes game built with React-Three-Fiber.